 - Use a topical antioxidant.
 Use a topical antioxidant to combat free radicals that cause facial wrinkles, lines and volume loss.

-Dr. Babak Azizzadeh of the CENTER for Advanced Facial Plastic Surgery in Los Angeles is a facial plastic and reconstructive surgeon who possesses unprecedented Botox treatment knowledge and expertise.
+Dr. Azizzadeh is a globally recognized facial plastic and reconstructive surgeon who possesses extensive Botox treatment knowledge and expertise.
 He takes a holistic approach to Botox procedures and other facial rejuvenation treatments.
 By doing so, Dr. Azizzadeh educates patients about each facial rejuvenation treatment option and helps them get the best-possible results.

 For example, Dr. Azizzadeh explains all aspects of a Botox procedure before administering treatment.
 This enables a patient to prepare for the procedure and understand its side effects.

 Dr. Azizzadeh requests patients discontinue certain medications at least seven days prior to a Botox procedure to avoid bruising.
 These medications include: